 Agency Accreditation Scheme for Construction

-By March 2018, accreditation granted under the Agency Accreditation Scheme for Construction will be phased out and agencies requiring construction accreditation will need to be assessed under the Agency Accreditation Scheme for Procurement..
+By March 2018, accreditation granted under the Agency Accreditation Scheme for Construction will be phased out.
+Agencies requiring construction accreditation will need to be assessed under the Agency Accreditation Scheme for Procurement.

 Download the Agency Accreditation Scheme for Construction guidelines (DOCX, 32 KB).

-Agencies accredited under this scheme can conduct procurement valued over $1.3 million using their own systems, in accordance with the terms of their accreditation (Board Direction C2014-03).
+Under this scheme, accredited agencies can conduct procurement valued over $1.3 million using their own systems, in accordance with the terms of their accreditation (Board Direction C2014-03).

 For more information, please contact NSW Procurement Service Centre.